There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Here are a few ideas from Julie, intended as a starting point for a nature-based holiday that will keep even the youngest family members entertained.

-Start the holiday softly on a silky beach.
-Solastranden is a 2,3 kilometre sandy stretch backed by beautiful sand dunes.
-The easy-going atmosphere is perfect not just for families but also for surfers and other water sport practitioners, so the children always have something exciting to watch.
+Ease into the holiday on a silky beach.
+Solastranden is a 2,3-kilometre sandy stretch backed by beautiful sand dunes.
+The easy-going atmosphere is perfect not just for families, but also for surfers and other water sports practitioners, so the children always have something exciting to watch.

-Family friendly glacier hiking is offered at the Folgefonna glacier.
+Family-friendly glacier hiking is offered at the Folgefonna glacier.
 Walking on ice when it is summer in the rest of Norway is one of the most memorable activities one can do with the whole gang.
-Read more about glaciers here.
+Read more about glaciers.

 If you are an “early bird”, you can finish this last adventure in one day, driving in the early morning hours.
 Alternatively, divide it into two days, spending day 5 by car on your way to Ålesund, enjoying the scenic landscape along the road.
-For instance, you can drive along one or several National Tourist Routes.
+You can, for instance, drive along one or several Norwegian Scenic Routes.

 Upon arrival in Ålesund, get to know the sea creatures at Atlanterhavsparken, Ålesund Aquarium.
 This comprehensive aquarium has an unusual structure, built specifically to make you feel like you are in the sea with all its colourful characters.